choc1024/dns-blocklist/README.md

   - [Steps](https://github.com/choc1024/dns-blocklist?tab=readme-ov-file#steps)

 # Description
 DNS Blocklists compiled by me.
 They are a unification of a bunch of blocklists made by other people.
+Also, if you find it usefull or like it, please spread the word and star this repo!

 # FAQ
 <details>